fransua/SnapFlow/README.md

     processes.do_mermaid(result_dir)
 ```

-Inside the modules folder we can create the functions to e called to process the input as wanted.
+Inside the modules folder we can create the `rule` functions to process the input as wanted.

 first the splitting and reversing:
 ```python